Small risk for a shower overnight

-The risk for showers or thunderstorms will end overnight.
-Staying humid with lows falling into the middle 60's.
-Watch fog patchy fog through early morning.

-Look for better weather Thursday with scattered clouds and some sun.
+Today is muggy with some sun.
 There is a very small risk for an isolated shower or sprinkle.
 Most of the day looks dry.
 Afternoon temperatures will push into the low 80's.

 The weather pattern to end the week and into the weekend will be very typical for this time of the year.
 Afternoon highs near 80 with a small chance for an isolated shower or thunderstorm into the afternoon hours.